Page Loading

 Wherever you decide to work in Scotland, you’ll discover welcoming communities, rich history and vibrant culture.
 Enjoy shorter commutes, world-class education, free healthcare, and plenty of green space on your doorstep.

-As one of the best-connected places in Europe, Scotland has six airports with daily direct flights to 150 destinations worldwide.
+As one of the best-connected places in Europe, Scotland has six airports offering daily direct flights to 150 destinations worldwide.
 We also have fast and frequent rail links to all parts of the UK.

 Moving to Scotland